Gig Journal

 Jazz

-(Most of my gig journals are about one particular night, but since this one is about an ongoing gig, I'll be revising it over time, and including new sound clips, so check this page frequently for updates. -- Most recent update: Nov 20, 2008)
+Most of my gig journals are about one particular night, but since this one is about an ongoing gig, I'll be revising it over time, and including new sound clips, so check this page frequently for updates. -- Most recent update: December 27, 2009

 I met Danny at Berklee, in 1975, when we first played together in Mike Scott's 10-piece faculty band.
 We rehearsed once a week, and played various gigs at Boston jazz clubs, and a few concerts in the Berklee Performance Center.
 After I left Berklee, in 1997, I didn't run into Danny much.
 A couple of years ago I went by the Powow to hear Danny play jazz brunch with another old Berklee buddy, guitarist John Baboain.
 The duo sounded great; on their break we chatted and caught up on old times.
 Not long after that Danny called me to sub for John at the jazz brunch.
 I played a few of those gigs, and really enjoyed them.
 In February Danny asked me to play a Wednesday night duo gig at the Powow.
 His plan was to eventually start using a piano player -- which is what the owner wanted -- but he started off with me on guitar.
 Over the first few months, I did most of the gigs.
 I enjoyed the gigs, Danny enjoyed the gigs, and the customers enjoyed the music, so it soon became a steady -- and very enjoyable -- gig for me.